It is important to make a good impression of yourself as a potential employee, but not to appear too boastful about your achievements.

-Many people make the mistake of writing a CV and using that same CV for every job application.
-It is important that you also tailor your CV to each job to make sure that it highlights the skills that are relevant to the job.
+Many people make the mistake of writing a CV and using it for every job application.
+New Zealand employers expect you to adjust your CV to suit each job so that it highlights the skills that are relevant to the job.